krishauser/GEMstack/README.md

   - 🟦 `dynamics`: Contains standard dynamics models.
   - 🟦 `dubins`: Contains first- and second-order Dubins car dynamics models.
   - 🟩 `control`: Contains standard control techniques, e.g., PID controller.
-  - 🟧 `collisions`: Provides collision detection and proximity detection.
+  - 🟨 `collisions`: Provides collision detection and proximity detection.

 `utils/`: 🛠️ Other utilities common to onboard / offboard use.
   - 🟩 `logging`: Provides logging and log replay functionality.
+  - 🟨 `mpl_visualization`: Tools for plotting data on knowledge, state, etc. in Matplotlib.
-  - 🟧 `visualization`: Tools for converting internal data on knowledge, state, etc. to visualization apps.
+  - 🟥 `gazebo_visualization`: Tools for converting data on knowledge, state, etc. to ROS messages used in Gazebo.
   - 🟦 `settings`: Tools for managing settings for onboard behaviour.
 If you're tempted to write a magic parameter or global variable, it should be [placed in settings instead](#settings).
   - 🟦 `config`: Tools for loading config files.
   - 🟦 `serialization`: Tools for serializing / deserializing objects.